mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Blank the intermediate nodes along the path from L to the root

-* Truncate the tree by removing leaves from the right side of the tree as long as all of the following conditions hold (since non-blank intermediate nodes hold information that is necessary for verifying parent hashes):
+* Truncate the tree by removing leaves from the right side of the tree until the rightmost leaf node is not blank.

-  * The rightmost leaf is blank
-  * The parent of the rightmost leaf is either blank or the root of the tree

 ### PreSharedKey